 Bournville Village Maypole

-In 2013 the Festival celebrated its 111th Anniversary and, although the content has changed over the years, the Maypole has always been an important central item and has now become a great tradition belonging to Bournville.
+Since 1902 there has been a Bournville Village Festival and although the content may have changed over the years, the Bournville Village Maypole has always been an important central item and has now become a great tradition belonging to Bournville.

 The Bournville Maypole